atoserik/Rasp-VPN-CustomFW/README.md

     * The networks used and the ip assigned to the openvpn server.
     * The maxclient that in my case is set to 3.
     * The askpass to avoid the password prompt
-    * The config pushed to the clients, in my case the redirect-gateway makes the client to redirect toward the VPN all the network traffic.
+    * The config pushed to the clients, in my case the redirect-gateway makes the client redirect toward the VPN all the network traffic.
 This config makes necessary one of the iptables rule (the FORWARD one)
 6. Eventually change the POSTROUTING rule according to the subnet choosen as vpn and defined in the server.conf file.
 7. Move/Link the server.conf file in the /etc/openvpn/server/ dir (`ln -s $pwd/server.conf /etc/openvpn/server/server.conf`)
 8. Create the files needed by the openvpn server: